The 57% Stat B2B Marketers Know But Ignore

 But what I really want this report to help marketing and sales practitioners come to terms with is the consistency gap.
 This gap shows up in a couple of ways and it’s fragmenting your buyers’ experiences and negatively impacting your results.

-I’ve been preaching for the end of campaigns and a focus on the continuum of the buying process for quite some time.
-Heck, I wrote a book about it.
+I’ve been preaching for the end of campaigns and a focus on the continuum experience of the buying process for quite some time.
+Heck, I wrote a book about it, Digital Relevance.
 And through client engagements, I also know it works.

-Not only do you need the right kind of content to truly engage buyers around change at every step and stage, but it needs to evolve consistently across the buying journey—regardless of where we label it in our sales funnel.
+Not only do you need the right kind of content to truly engage buyers around change at every step and stage, but it needs to evolve consistently across the buying journey—what I call the continuum experience–regardless of where we label it in our sales funnel.

 You see, buyers just don’t care whether the B2B conversation is initiated or upheld by marketing or sales.
 What they care about is how to not only solve their current problem with low risk exposure.
 But they also care about how doing so will help them gain advantages previously unavailable.

 It’s not easy.
-But it is rewarding—and exactly what we need to do if we’re going to see success with content as a B2B conversation driver at every stage of the buying process, as well as to prove contribution to conversions.
+But it is rewarding—and exactly what we need to do if we’re going to see success with content as a B2B conversation driver based on a continuum experience framework applied across every stage of the buying process, as well as to prove contribution to revenue.

 Leave a Reply